Furda/movie_app/README.md

-# Clever Movie Full Stack App
+# Movie Full Stack App

 * Users can add, delete, and edit existing movies
 * Users can look for existing movies